neondatabase/neon/docs/rfcs/025-generation-numbers.md

 is visible depends on which generation the reader is operating in:

-- If one was passively reading from S3 from outside of a pageserver, the visibility of data would depend on which index_part.json-<suffix> file one had chosen to read from.
+- If one was passively reading from S3 from outside of a pageserver, the visibility of data would depend on which index_part.json-<generation> file one had chosen to read from.
 - If two pageservers have the same tenant attached, they may have different data visible as they're independently replaying the WAL, and maintaining independent LayerMaps that are written to independent index_part.json files.
   Data does not have to be remotely committed to be visible.
-- For a pageserver writing with a stale generation suffix, historic LSNs remain readable until another pageserver (with a higher generation suffix) decides to execute GC deletions.
+- For a pageserver writing with a stale generation, historic LSNs remain readable until another pageserver (with a higher generation suffix) decides to execute GC deletions.
 At this point, we may think of the stale attachment's generation as having logically ended: during its existence